 As you make your list of places to show family and friends, you might want to include some of these locations and events near Marine Corps Base Quantico.

-If you plan to head into Washington, D.C., be sure to swing by the National Tree.
-The national tree is officially lit on the evening of Thursday November 30, and will be lit daily from 4:30 –10:00 p.m. as part of the America Celebrates display, which is open daily from 10:00 a.m.–10:00 p.m. starting Friday, December 1.
+If you plan to head into Washington, D.C. be sure to swing by the National Tree.
+The National Tree was officially lit on November 28, 2018.
+The tree will be lit daily from dusk until 11:00 p.m. as part of the America Celebrates display, which is open daily, so check times before you head over.

 Another great stop is the National Zoo for Zoo Lights.
-You'll find free admission and a spectacular winter wonderland of lights, along with entertainment, a play area for kids, and, of course, plenty of goodies for all to try.
-This displays begins November 24 and runs until January 1, 2018.
-However, be sure to check, as it will be closed for the holidays December 24-25 and 31.
+Free admission and a spectacular winter wonderland of lights, along with entertainment, a play area for kids and, of course, plenty of goodies for all to try.
+This display runs until January 1, 2019, however, be sure to check, as it will be closed for the holidays December 24-25th and 31st.

 Another great light show not too far from home is the Bull Run Festival of Lights.
-Every year from Thanksgiving to just after the New Year, this is a spectacular event for the whole family and you get to stay in your warmth of your car for 2.5 miles of lights.
-Then, be sure to stop and visit the holiday village to purchase some goodies or souvenirs!
-Avoid the crowds and come by during the week, when there is also a reduced admission per vehicle.
+Every year from Thanksgiving to just after New Year's, this is a spectacular event for the whole family, and you get to stay in your warmth of your car for 2.5 miles of lights.
+Then be sure to stop and visit the holiday village to purchase some goodies or souvenirs.
+Avoid the crowds and come by during the week, where there is also a reduced admission per vehicle.

 National Museum of the Marine Corps

 Right out the front gate of MCB Quantico is the hidden gem for all Marines and military families.
-The National Museum of the Marine Corps is open daily from 9-5 except for Christmas Day.
-With admission and parking both free, you won’t want to miss out on what the museum has to offer during the holidays.
+The National Museum of the Marine Corps is open daily from 9-5 every day except for Christmas Day.
+With admission free along with the parking, you won’t want to miss out on what the museum has to offer during the holidays.

-The museum has been decorated for the holiday season and, depending on the day you visit, you might be treated to live musical entertainment, a visit from Santa, or even a Marine Corps event such as a promotion ceremony.
-Just opened is the Children’s Gallery, so yes, there is something for every age.
-You never know what you'll be able to be part of when you're at the museum!
+The museum has been decorated for the holidays and, depending on the day you visit, you might be treated to live musical entertainment, a visit from Santa, or even a Marine Corps event such as a promotion ceremony.
+There is also a Children’s Gallery, so yes, there is something for every age!
+You never know what you will be able to be a part of when you enter the museum.

 Planning to head north of Quantico?
 Consider George and Martha’s estate for "Mount Vernon by Candlelight."
 A candlelit character tour takes you back many centuries to understand their holiday traditions.
 Be sure to check the Mount Vernon website for dates and tickets.

 Heading even further north, plan a day trip to National Harbor where the entire area is decorated for the holidays.
 So many options to choose from; there's fun for all ages!
-From shopping and holiday movies on the weekends to Gaylord National’s ICE, there's something for everyone.
-Plan to start and end your day there and be sure to check for military discounts.
+From shopping and holiday movies on the weekends to Gaylord National’s ICE, there are too many options to choose Plan to start and end your day there and be sure to check for military discounts.

 The National Cathedral holds various choral performances each weekend.
 A wonderful place to visit year-round, the cathedral is decorated and filled with festive music.
 Be sure to call and get your tickets now.
 The cathedral will also be open for services and offers some unique holiday finds in their museum store.